 American Forests has been at the forefront of achieving Tree Equity for years.
 In fact, we coined the phrase because trees are often sparse in socioeconomically disadvantaged neighborhoods and some neighborhoods of color.
 Simply put, Tree Equity is about ensuring every neighborhood has enough trees so that every person can reap the benefits that trees have to offer.

-American Forests can now calculate a Tree Equity Score for urban areas – cities and nearby small towns that have at least 50,000 people – across the United States.
-The score is an indicator of whether the neighborhood has the right number of trees so all people experience the health, economic and other benefits that trees provide.
+American Forests can now calculate a Tree Equity Score for urban areas – cities and towns that have at least 50,000 people – across the United States.
+The score is an indicator of whether the neighborhood has the enough trees so all people experience the health, economic and other benefits that trees provide.
 And it is based on such factors as the existing tree cover, population density, income, employment, race and ethnicity, age and urban heat island effect (as measured by surface temperature).